 All inclusive light hotels and resorts offer three meals a day, as well as selection of drinks, included free of charge during the meals.
 Some of them also offer afternoon snacks or ice cream for children in the mini club.
 Otherwise, there aren’t afternoon or midnight snacks for adults, nor free drinks throughout the day.

 Majority of Croatia all inclusive resorts and hotels serve buffet meals.
 And only some of them have an option to upgrade to the onsite a la carte restaurant once during the stay.

 Otherwise, if you would like to have a served dinner, you’ll need to pay extra.

 A selection of drinks usually includes unbranded soft drinks, draught wine and beer, local liquors, and water.
 Should you feel like having a Pepsi or Coke, or your favorite beer, you’ll pay extra.

-Quality and variety of food is usually good, and it depends on a hotel category.
-Eg. 4star properties usually have better buffet than 3star property.
+Quality and variety of food are usually good, and it depends on the hotel category.
+Eg. 4star properties usually have a better buffet than 3star property.